WHAT TO RECYCLE

 Can you recycle iron, steel, engines, and more?
 Yes!
 Please review our recycling details.

-Automobile or truck brake drums and rotors.
+Car or truck brake drums and rotors.
 It may not contain any brake shoes or any other type of item.

 Oil and oil pans must be removed.

-¼" to 4" thickness including steel wheels, but excluding drive train parts, cast iron, pipe valves, electric motors, rebar, high pressure pipes, soil pipe condenser tubes, crawler track or chain and springs.
+¼" to 4" thickness including steel wheels, but excluding drive train parts, cast iron, pipe valves, electric motors, rebar, high-pressure pipes, soil pipe condenser tubes, crawler track or chain and springs.
 Must be alloy free, such as chrome.

-Plate and Structural
+Plate and Structural Steel Recycling

 Plate or structural steel ¼" to 4" in thickness.

-Prepared vs. Unprepared
+Prepared vs. Unprepared Recycling

-To be considered prepared Heavy Melt or Plate and Structural, items must be no larger than 2' by 5'.
+To be considered prepared, heavy melt or plate and structural items must be no larger than 2' by 5'.
 We do pay a higher price for prepared items of these grades or iron.

-The following items are acceptable only if cut to 5 foot lengths.
+The following items are acceptable only if cut to 5-foot lengths.

 Recycling Theft Prevention

-To help minimize the risk of purchasing stolen material Metro Recycling takes the following precautions:
+To help minimize the risk of purchasing stolen material, Metro Recycling takes the following precautions:

-- Every recycling transaction is recorded in our computer system.
+Every recycling transaction is recorded in our computer system.

 Numerous cameras monitor the Metro yards and record when a transaction was made.

 Certain materials require a letterhead authorized release signed by the business owner or authorized personnel.

-- Each yard manager receives a theft alert that is sent from ISRI's Theft Alert System that describes the stolen material.
+Each yard manager receives a theft alert that is sent from ISRI's Theft Alert System that describes the stolen material.

 In some cases, Metro Recycling may request that the customer provide a letter from the company to prove ownership of material was transferred.
-If this is the case the letterhead must contain:
+If this is the case, the letterhead must contain:

-- Transfer of ownership must be printed on an official company letterhead (nothing handwritten)
+Transfer of ownership must be printed on an official company letterhead (nothing handwritten)

-- Authorized material that is being sold
+Authorized material that is being sold

-- Name, telephone number and signature of company representative that has given the customer authorization to sell material.
+Name, telephone number, and signature of company representative that has given the customer authorization to sell material.